heinercg/OHCA_prediction/README.md

 ---

 ## 📬 Contact
-For questions or contributions, please reach out via GitHub issues or email `hcastrog@purdue.edu`.
+For questions or contributions, please reach out via GitHub issues or email `hcastrog at purdue.edu`.